Table of Contents

 Cost: Free for basic; starts at $6.67/user/month for unlimited history and integrations

-Slack, used by global companies like Target and Airbnb, is a group messaging tool.
+Slack, used by global companies like Target and Netflix, is a group messaging tool.
 It functions to make a team feel like they’re working in the same room, even if they’re continents apart.

 Function: Remote meetings and video conferencing